-To fax the entire patient chart, go to the main patient chart view, go to Reports > Printable Patient Chart.
+To fax the entire patient chart, go to the main patient chart view, go to Generate > Printable Patient Chart.
 This creates a printable/ saveable/ faxable version of the patient's entire chart, omitting the patient's documents (more on how to send patient documents below).

 Each section of the patient's chart has a -Remove button at the upper right to remove that entire section from the form.
 Or you can click on any of the sections to edit the information contained in that section, then click Apply to save your edits.

 When you're ready, click the applicable button at the top to Print, Send as Fax, and/or Save as a document to the patient's chart.
 The Save option is useful for being able to share the entire record with the patient on the Patient Portal, if desired, OR for being able to send ONE fax with the patient chart plus patient's documents - see below for more info.

 Fax Patient's Documents

 To fax a document from the patient's chart, right click on the document title in the Documents block at the bottom of the patient main chart view and select Fax this Document.
 If you have saved the "Printable Patient Chart," you can use this method to fax the chart along with additional document(s).